doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-helm-chart/index.md

 ![Layer Diagram Showing OCI, Kubernetes and Helm Layers](./3-solution-layers.drawio.svg "Bake first layers first like a Kueh Lapis")

-This can be solved at the OCI Registry and Runtime layer.
+We can solve this at the OCI Registry and Runtime layer.

 We're learning about OCI registries, so let's try that option...